 ‘Us and Them’ - Phase 2 Update

-Since our last update in October, the Us and Them collaboration with theatre troupe Freewheelers has completed its second round of portrait pairs (with a new enabling grant from the National Heritage Lottery Fund).
-It has been an absolute joy to work with over forty members of the group on a new series of portrait photographs, pairing members of the Freewheelers with patients recorded in the Epsom Cluster’s salvaged casebooks.
+Since our last update in October, the Us and Them collaboration with theatre troupe Freewheelers has completed its second round of portrait pairs (with a new enabling grant from the National Lottery Heritage Fund).
+It has been an absolute joy to work with over fifty members of the group on a new series of portrait photographs, pairing members of the Freewheelers with patients recorded in the Epsom Cluster’s salvaged casebooks and at other Surrey-based institutions (e.g. Royal Earlswood and Normansfield).

 For this series of portraits, the Freewheelers attended several day-long sessions at the Surrey History Centre.
 Working directly with SHC public services and engagement manager Julian Pooley, part of the team that first recovered the Epsom records from dilapidated hospital buildings in 1995, the Freewheelers were able to explore the full range of patient casebooks in their own time.
 Julian also gave presentations on the broader historical context of the archives, homing in on particularly thought-provoking patient stories.